getsentry/sentry-docs/src/collections/_documentation/cli/dif/elf.md

 ## Debug Info Compression

-ELF supports the compression of debug information which can significantly reduce the time required to upload debug information files to Sentry and thus improve build times. `gcc` and recent versions of `clang` support this by passing the `-gz` flag to both the compiler and linker.
+ELF supports the compression of debug information which can significantly reduce the time required to upload debug information files to Sentry and thus improve build times. `gcc` (version 5 or newer) and `clang` (version 5 or newer) support this by passing the `-gz` flag to both the compiler and linker.

 This can be verified by checking for the `C` flag in `readelf`, corresponding to `SHF_COMPRESSED`: